karanvs/ExVidPlayer/README.md

 * Device orientation handling,

+ExVidPlayer handler by default screen orientation, playback will continue without disruption.
+You need to make changes to your activity decleration in your manifest
 ```

-ExVidPlayer handler by default screen orientation, playback will continue without disruption.
-You need to make changes to your activity decleration in your manifest.

 Add this to your activity tag.
 android:configChanges="orientation|screenSize"
 ```

 ### License